Improving word mover's distance by leveraging self-attention matrix: Optimal transport of sentence structures

 \subsection{Sentence structure mover's distance}

 Applying the GW distance to SAMs, we propose the sentence Structure Mover's Distance (SMD), which is the optimal transport distance considering the dependency of words in a sentence.

-Note that SMD is not a metric in a strict sense.
-Since the general definition of GW distance considers the form $ |A_{ii'} - A_{jj'}'|^p$ and $A_{ii'}$ is assumed to be a symmetric distance matrix, using SAM is not GW distance in a strict sense.
-The reason we consider the case $p=2$ is for faster computation.
-For general $p \ge1$, the computational complexity of GW distance is $O(n^2m^2)$, while for $p = 2$, there is a known algorithm~\cite{Pyere:2016} that improves it to $O(n^2m + nm^2)$.
+Note that SMD is not a metric of a metric space, while it can still measure the structural difference.
+The general definition of GW distance considers the $p$-th root of the total cost for the form $ |A_{ii'} - A_{jj'}'|^p$ in (\ref{eq:gwcost}), and it is a metric if $A_{ii'}$ is a symmetric distance matrix.
+Thus using an asymmetric SAM is not GW distance in a strict sense.
+We consider the case $p=2$ and the square root is omitted because it does not affect the magnitude order.

-\section{Optimal Transport of Words and Sentence Structures}
+\section{Optimal transport of words and sentence structures}

 Here, we propose an optimal transport distance that simultaneously considers the word embeddings and sentence structure.